Liam-Rand/Several-Snek/README.md

 This project is fully playable and available on my itch.io page! <br />
 It can be viewed and downloaded here: https://coba-platinum.itch.io/severalsnek

+*Coba Platinum is an alias that I have used since highscool when release anything to the public!

 <br />

 <h2>📦 Project Repository</h2>